simycodes/wdd330/README.md

-This is repo containing files (portfolio) for the wdd330 BYU-I course.
+This is repo containing files (portfolio) for the wdd330 (JavaScript) BYU-I course.
 # wdd330